luizalbertobm/php-dashboard/README.md

 ## How to use
 - Clone project into localhost root directory
-- create a index.php file
+- Create a index.php file
-- put this in index.php:
+- Put this in index.php:
 ```php
 <?php require_once 'php-dashboard/index.php';
 ```